| "My lord?" The voice

-was quiet but, as usual, the Mistress of the Ceremony would permit
+was quiet but, as usual, the Mistress of the Ceremony would brook

 no resistance.
-She laid her hand on Legolas' shoulder and firmly
+She laid her hand upon Legolas' shoulder and firmly

 pulled him away from Eowyn.